pingcap/community/architecture/become-a-committer.md

 also about helping out on the development and user discussion forums, helping with documentation and the issues.

-# How to become a TiDB Committer?

-A new Committer must be nominated by any existing Maintainer or PMC member, and is generated through the voting of PMC members.

-A Committer must have accomplished one or more of the following items:

-* Your commits have been approved and merged by Maintainers for over ten times.
-* You have implemented a complete feature.
-* You have fixed a vital bug.

-# Rights of TiDB Committer:

-* Recommend a new Organizer Committee Member
-* The profile can be listed on the Committer page
-* Participate in offline discussions and the design process

 # Definition of Inactive Committer and operations:

 * If a Committer has not participated in project discussions or pushing forward